ThiagoLuizNunes/CG-TerrorProject/README.md

 ```
 ## Build Instructions

-1. Clone de project.
+1. Clone the project.

-2. Move to the desired project
+2. Move to the desired folder

 3. Invoke the makefile